bhatti/PlexServices/README.md

 ##Overview

-PlexService is a simple Javaa framework for defining secured micro-services, which can be accessed by HTTP, Websockets or JMS interfaces.
-PlexService framework provides provides basic support for converting POJO objects into JSON for remote consumption.
-The developers define service configuration via Java annoations, which allow them to define gateway types, encoding scheme, end-points, roles, etc. PlexService supports role-based security, which are called before accessing underlying services.
+PlexService is a simple Java framework for defining secured micro-services, which can be accessed by HTTP, Websockets or JMS interfaces.
+PlexService framework provides provides basic support for converting POJO objects into JSON for service consumption.
+The developers define service configuration via Java annoations, which allow them to define gateway types, encoding scheme, end-points, roles, etc.

+PlexService supports role-based security, which are enforced before accessing underlying services.

 PlexService also provides web-to-jms bridge for accessing services over http or websockets that listen to JMS queues/topics.

-PlexService uses jetty for serving web services over http or websockets.
-Finally, PlexService keeps key metrics such as latency, invocations, errors, etc., which are exposed via JMX interface.
+PlexService keeps key metrics such as latency, invocations, errors, etc., which are exposed via JMX interface.

+PlexService uses jetty 9.0 for serving web services over http or websockets.
+It allows developers to hook JMS containers at runtime.

 ##Building